JupiterOne-Archives/docs/knowledgeBase/APIs_and-integrations/identity_and-access-management/configure-sso-integration.md

 **Viewing the SAML Response**

 To view the SAML response, you can use browser plugins to capture the POST to `/saml2/idpresponse`.
 For example, in the Chrome browser the plugin, you can use [SAML-tracer](https://chrome.google.com/webstore/detail/saml-tracer/mpdajninpobndbfcldcmbpnnbhibjmch?hl=en) to decode and view the SAML response and, therefore, the SAML attribute statement.

-Here is an example of what SAML-tracer looks like after logging in by SSO.
+The following is an example of what SAML-tracer looks like after logging in by SSO.
 The `SAML` tab is active to view the XML.
-Calls that have SAML are also marked with a yellow `SAML` tag on the right of the HTTP request.
+Calls that have SAML are also flagged with a yellow `SAML` tag on the right of the HTTP request.

 ![SAML-tracer](../../assets/saml-tracer-example.png)